-- 3. Web-link where composition of CSR Committee, CSR Policy and CSR Projects approved by the Board are disclosed on the website of the Company: - Composition of the Committee: https://www.manalipetro.com/about-us/board-of-directors/ - CSR Policy and CSR Projects approved by the Board : https://www.manalipetro.com/wp-content/uploads/2016/08/Corporate-Social-Responsibility-CSR-Policy.pdf - 4.
-The details of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014: Not applicable - 5. a) Average net profit of the Company as per sub-section (5) of Section 135: ₹ 27,957 Lakh - b) Two percent of the average net profit of the Company: ₹ 559 Lakh - c) Surplus arising out of the CSR projects or programmes or activities of the previous financial years: Nil - d) Amount required to be set off for the financial year: Nil - e) Total CSR obligation for the financial year: ₹ 559 Lakh b) Amount spent in Administrative overheads : Nil c) Amount spent on Impact Assessment, if applicable : NA d) Total amount spent for the financial year : ₹ 98 Lakh e) CSR amount spent or unspent for the Financial Year: ₹ 461 Lakh f) Excess amount for set-off: NA
+- 4. The details of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014: Not applicable - 5. a) Average net profit of the Company as per sub-section (5) of Section 135: ₹ 28,698 Lakh - b) Two percent of the average net profit of the Company: ₹ 574 Lakh - c) Surplus arising out of the CSR projects or programmes or activities of the previous financial years: Nil - d) Amount required to be set off for the financial year: Nil - e) Total CSR obligation for the financial year: ₹ 574 Lakh - 6. a) Amount spent on CSR Projects (both Ongoing project and others): ₹ 325 Lakh - b) Amount spent in Administrative overheads : Nil - c) Amount spent on Impact Assessment, if applicable : NA - d) Total amount spent for the financial year : ₹ 114 Lakh - e) CSR amount spent or unspent for the Financial Year: